Best Secured Business Loans in December 2025

 There are several ways to secure business loans with collateral:

-• Savings: Lenders see cash as the best collateral, as its value is more liquid.
+• Savings: Lenders often prefer cash as collateral since its value is more liquid.

-• Inventory: Similar to property, inventory is a less tangible asset than cash savings and like other forms of property, inventory may require an appraisal to count as collateral.
+• Inventory: This is a less tangible asset than cash savings and, like other forms of property, may require an appraisal.

-• Invoices: With invoice financing, you can use unpaid invoices as a form of collateral to get access to funding.
+• Invoices: You can leverage your unpaid invoices to get access to funding.

-• Equipment: Equipment financing companies typically use the equipment you want to purchase as collateral — meaning they can repossess the equipment if you default on the loan.
+• Equipment: Lenders typically view equipment you want to purchase as collateral since they can repossess it if you default on the loan.

 Types of secured business loans

-Backed by the Small Business Administration (SBA), the SBA loan program offers lower interest rates and longer repayment terms to borrowers who wouldn’t otherwise qualify for small business financing.
+Backed by the U.S. Small Business Administration (SBA), the SBA loan program offers low interest rates and reasonable repayment terms to borrowers who wouldn’t otherwise qualify for small business financing.

 The SBA 7(a) loan is ideal for day-to-day working capital expenses, while the SBA 504 loan can help finance more significant projects, like expansions or equipment.
 While SBA loan requirements vary by lender, you must provide collateral for loans over $50,000.

-If you need a lump sum of cash upfront, consider a business term loan.
-Secured small-business term loans typically have lower interest rates and more flexible repayment terms since they are backed by collateral.
+If you need a lump sum of cash upfront, secured small business term loans typically have lower interest rates and more flexible repayment terms.
 For more significant projects, a long-term business loan can provide up to $5 million with repayment terms from seven to 25 years.

-A business line of credit is similar to a credit card: You get approved up to a certain limit and can draw from that amount as often as needed, only paying interest on the amount you use.
-However, when comparing a business credit card versus business line of credit, note that secured business lines of credit typically have higher borrower limits and lower interest rates.
+business line of credit is similar to a credit card: You get approved up to a certain limit and can draw from that amount as often as needed.
+Interest is typically applied to the withdrawn amounts, although some lenders may charge additional maintenance or withdrawal fees.

 Accounts receivable financing, also called invoice financing, provides quick access to cash by using a company’s unpaid invoices as collateral.
 This form of financing differs from invoice factoring, which involves selling your unpaid invoices to a factoring company in exchange for a cash advance.